A NOVEL BY LOUIS ANASTAS

 And, America, if you don’t wake up soon – the place I now call home – you will come to miss your freedom greatly.
 Power will revert to the hands of the very few, or the one, and when that happens it will take a hell of a long time, and a lot of bloodletting, to get it back.
 Lincoln was right, you are the last best hope of Man.

-NOTE: Much of the book is comprised of dialogue-filled scenes set in present-day L.A. and in ancient times, but this is the first part of chapter one where Zeus sets the context for his memoir.
+NOTE: Much of the book is comprised of scenes driven by dialogue that's set in present-day L.A. and ancient times, but this is the first part of chapter one where Zeus sets the context for his memoir.